What is the Hope Scholarship?

 - If the repeated class brings the student’s GPA to the required GPA, the student can regain the Hope Scholarship one time.

-- A student who loses the Hope Scholarship due to a change in enrollment or leave of absence may submit an appeal and, if approved, be granted a medical or personal leave of absence and resume receiving an award.
+- A student who loses the Hope Scholarship due to a change in enrollment or failure to maintain continuous enrollment at an eligible post-seconday institution may submit an appeal and, if approved, be granted a medical or personal leave of absence and resume receiving an award.
 Allowable medical or personal reasons shall include, but not be limited to:

 - Illness of the student,